Onlooker-DL/MeshOp/README.md

 - Paper experiments ran on two Intel Xeon Gold 6240 CPUs, 187 GiB RAM, and one NVIDIA RTX A6000 (48 GB).
 Neural operators were trained on the GPU; mesh construction and finite-element solves ran on the CPU in MATLAB.
-- Set `deterministic: optional` in a YAML config to enable deterministic PyTorch algorithms (slower, but bit-reproducible on the same hardware).
+- Set `deterministic: optional` in a YAML config.

 ## License